Sleep Challenges: Why It Happens, What to Do

 Natasha, 33 months, refuses to go to sleep without a bedtime routine that seems to get longer each night.
 Even after “lights out,” she calls for her dad or grandmother many times for drinks of water and trips to the bathroom.

-Few parents get through the early years without struggling with some kind of sleep issue with their child.
 While there are no easy answers or one-size-fits-all approaches to solving sleep challenges, there is a lot you can do to help your child become a good sleeper.
 Trying the strategies below, modifying them to meet the needs of your child and family, is a first step.
 With sensitivity, patience, and consistency, hopefully you will all be sleeping better soon.

 Think about the following questions to help you adapt and apply the information and strategies below to meet the needs of your individual child and family: